-PROTECT YOUR RIGHTS – FILE YOUR APPEAL ON TIME AND IN THE RIGHT PLACE!!!!!
+PROTECT YOUR RIGHTS – FILE YOUR APPEAL ON TIME AND IN THE RIGHT PLACE!

 Any interested party.
 Interested parties usually include the claimant, the employer, and the Idaho Department of Labor.
 If the employer files the appeal, the appeal must be prepared and signed by an individual usually authorized to deal with unemployment insurance matters, such as the human resources manager, or an officer of the firm.

-- How can I file an appeal with the Commission?
-There are three ways you can file an appeal with the Idaho Industrial Commission:
+There are four ways you can file an appeal with the Idaho Industrial Commission:

-- You can deliver it in person to our office at 700 S. Clearwater Lane, Boise, Idaho, 83712; mail it to us at: Industrial Commission, P.O.
+- You can deliver it in person to our office at 11321 W. Chinden Blvd, Boise, Idaho, 83714 or mail it to us at: Industrial Commission, P.O.
 Box 83720, Boise, Idaho, 83720-0041.
-If personally delivered, the appeal must be received no later than 5:00 p.m. on the last day to appeal.
+If personally delivered, the appeal must be received no later than 5:00 p.m.
+Mountain Time on the last day to appeal.

 - You can mail your appeal.
 The appeal shall be deemed to be filed on the date of mailing as determined by the postmark applied by the U.S. Postal Service on the envelope containing the appeal.
 Private Postage Meter stamps will not substitute for a postmark.
 If you use a postage meter to apply postage, protect yourself and make sure the post office cancels it.
 If there is no postmark applied by the U.S. Postal Service, the date the Commission receives the envelope will become the date of filing.